brinkonaut/laravel/readme.md

 After that type `bower update`, bower will now update bootstrap, jQuery and so on.

-Last but not least give composer a quick update by typing `composer update`, if you don't have [Composer](https://getcomposer.org/) installed, install it now, its really helpful.
+Last but not least give composer a quick update by typing `composer update` into your terminal, if you don't have [Composer](https://getcomposer.org/) installed, install it now, its really helpful.

+To complete this setup, type `php artisan ide-helper:generate` this command will build up a helper file for your IDE e.g. phpStorm.

 Congratulation, your laravel is fine up and running.

+## Hint

+Try visiting the other repos for usage instructions e.g. for the nice artisan generators.